-- (a) The achievement percentages reported in this table include 95 per cent confidence intervals (for example, 80.0 per cent ± 2.7 per cent). - (b) Students who were absent or withdrawn from testing are not classified as assessed students and are not included in the benchmark calculations.
-The proportion of absent and withdrawn students varies across jurisdictions, as shown in table 3A.54.
-Readers are urged to be cautious when comparing results. - (c) Some movements in the results over time might have occurred because of State/Territory equating processes, and may not reflect actual improvements in student performance. - (d) The typical average age of students at the time of testing, expressed in years and months. - (e) The typical average time students had spent in schooling at the time of testing, expressed in years and months. - (f) The methods used to identify Indigenous students and students with a LBOTE varied across jurisdictions. - (g) NSW considers that the year 7 results for NSW are anomalous.
-The national numeracy benchmark results show that:
+(a) The achievement percentages reported in this table include 95 per cent confidence intervals (for example, 80.0 per cent ± 2.7 per cent).

+(b) Students who were absent or withdrawn from testing are not classified as assessed students and are not included in the benchmark calculations.
+The proportion of absent and withdrawn students varies across jurisdictions, as shown in table 4A.41.
+Readers are urged to be cautious when comparing results.

+(c) Some movements in the results over time might have occurred because of State/Territory equating processes, and may not reflect actual improvements in student performance.

+(d) The typical average age of students at the time of testing, expressed in years and months.

+(e) The typical average time students had spent in schooling at the time of testing, expressed in years and months.

+(f) The methods used to identify Indigenous students and students with a LBOTE varied across jurisdictions.

-Table 3A.53 Proportion of year 7 students who achieved the numeracy benchmark, 2004 (per cent) (a), (b), (c)
+Table 4A.40 Proportion of year 7 students who achieved the numeracy benchmark, 2004 (per cent) (a), (b), (c)